eWaterCycle/ewatercycle.github.io/Glossary.md

 ---
 # eWaterCycle Glossary

-This glossary is a list of terms commonly used within the eWaterCycle II system.
+This glossary is a list of terms commonly used within the eWaterCycle system.

-_**Disclaimer:** The definitions and descriptions may not be agreed upon by every individual in the hydrological community, but will serve as a common ground for anyone working with the eWaterCycle II system._
+_**Disclaimer:** The definitions and descriptions may not be agreed upon by every individual in the hydrological community, but will serve as a common ground for anyone working with the eWaterCycle system._

 **Model:** A model is the (software) implementation of an algorithm.
 It computes state vectors using previous state vectors, parameters and/or observations.
 Note